Money Calculator

 Home loan, 30% bracket, 8.5% rateInvest (equity SIP)Effective rate ~6.8%; equity likely beats this

-Personal loan at 13%Prepay fully firstNo tax benefit; 13% guaranteed is very hard to beat
+Personal loan at 13%Prepay fully firstNo tax benefit; 13% guaranteed is hard to beat

 Credit card outstandingClear 100% immediately40%+ APR destroys all wealth - non-negotiable

-5 years left on loanInvest insteadLess interest remaining; compounding horizon still long
+5 years left on home loanInvest insteadLess interest remaining; compounding horizon still long

-NPS employer match availableMax NPS first, then decideEmployer match is free money; take it before anything else
+NPS employer match availableMax NPS first, then decideEmployer match is free money - always capture first

-Frequently Asked Questions — Prepay Loan vs Invest
+Frequently asked questions - Prepay Loan vs Invest India

 Should I prepay my home loan or invest in SIP in 2026?

-If your home loan rate is above 9% with no tax deduction, the break-even investment return is around 12–13% pre-tax — achievable historically but not guaranteed.
-If your effective post-tax home loan rate is 7% or below (common for 30% bracket taxpayers with a 24b deduction), a consistent long-term equity SIP at 12%+ likely beats prepaying.
-In 2026, with home loan rates at 8.5–9.5%, a 50-50 split is often the most sensible choice unless you're in the final 3 years of your loan.
+If your home loan rate is above 9% with no tax deduction, the break-even investment return is around 12–13% pre-tax - achievable historically but not guaranteed year to year.
+If your effective post-tax home loan rate is 7% or below (common for 30% bracket taxpayers claiming the full ₹2L Section 24b deduction), a consistent long-term equity SIP at 12%+ likely beats prepaying over 10+ years.
+In 2026, with home loan rates at 8.5–9.5%, a 50-50 split is often the most sensible choice unless you are within 3 years of loan closure or carry high-rate personal debt.

 Does prepaying reduce my EMI or loan tenure?

-Most Indian banks default to reducing the loan tenure (keeping EMI the same) when you make a prepayment.
-Tenure reduction saves more total interest and is almost always the better choice financially.
-If you need monthly cash flow relief, you can ask the bank to reduce your EMI instead.
-Specify your preference on the partial prepayment form at your loan servicing branch.
+Most Indian banks default to reducing the loan tenure (keeping EMI the same) when you make a partial prepayment.
+Tenure reduction saves significantly more total interest because you exit the amortisation schedule earlier.
+If you need monthly cash flow relief, you can request an EMI reduction instead - but this extends your exposure to interest payments.
+Specify your preference clearly on the partial prepayment form at your loan servicing branch.
+SBI, HDFC, ICICI, and Axis all allow you to choose between the two options.

 Is there a prepayment penalty on Indian home loans?

-No — RBI mandated in 2012 that banks and NBFCs cannot charge prepayment penalties on floating-rate home loans for individual borrowers.
-Fixed-rate home loans may have a penalty (typically 2% of the prepaid amount).
-Personal loans and car loans often carry a foreclosure charge of 2–5%.
-Always check your loan agreement before making a large prepayment.
+No - RBI mandated in 2012 that banks and NBFCs cannot charge prepayment penalties on floating-rate home loans taken by individual borrowers.
+This applies to most home loans since virtually all Indian home loans are floating-rate (linked to EBLR or MCLR).
+Fixed-rate home loans may carry a penalty of typically 2% of the prepaid amount.
+Personal loans and car loans often have a foreclosure charge of 2–5% of outstanding principal.
+Always read your loan agreement's prepayment clause before making a large prepayment - a 2% penalty on a ₹10L prepayment is ₹20,000 that directly reduces your interest saving benefit.

 What is the guaranteed return of prepaying a loan?